-- o To tell whether two endpoint attribute assertions concern the same endpoint (This is not simple, as Section 1.1.1 explains.) - To respond to compliance measurements, for example by reporting, remediating, and quarantining (SACM does not specify these responses, but SACM exists to enable them.)
+To tell whether two endpoint attribute assertions concern the same endpoint To respond to compliance measurements, for example by reporting, remediating, and quarantining (SACM does not specify these responses, but SACM exists to enable them.)

-Out of scope of this section: \classifying\ an endpoint so as to apply appropriate collection guidance to it.
+Out of scope of this section: classifying an endpoint so as to apply appropriate collection guidance to it.
 We don't call this "identification".

-5.1.1.
+6.1.1.
 How Known